williamstark01/annotation_setup/scripts/annotation_setup/README.md

 ## ENSCODE setup

-The `enscode_setup.sh` script simply creates from scratch a centralized `enscode` directory and populates it with all git repositories required by the Genebuild annotation and subsequent datachecks.
+The `enscode_setup.sh` script creates a centralized `enscode` directory and populates it with all code repositories required by the Genebuild annotation and subsequent datachecks.